nchenari/ar-tic-tac-toe/README.md

 # xoAR
 > Tic Tac Toe!
 Play in 2D or 3D augmented reality.

-xoAR is an entirely web-based, front-end tic-tac-toe game that can be played in 2D and 3D augmented reality across multiple devices and browsers: desktop, mobile, Chrome, Firefox, Safari, etc.
+xoAR is an entirely web-based, front-end tic-tac-toe game that can be played in both traditional and augmented reality modes across multiple devices and browsers.
+Desktop/laptop AR gameplay is seamless so long as you have a webcam, and mobile gameplay functions at high levels of performance on a variety of platforms (e.g., iOS, Android, Windows Phone, etc.) and browsers (e.g., Safari, Chrome, Firefox, etc.).

 For those of you playing on iOS, there are some caveats for AR gameplay.
-Namely, your phone will need to be updated to at least iOS 11, but preferably iOS 11.3.1, and Safari must be used for the AR game to be able to run.
-Otherwise, the following error will be thrown and the AR game won't be able to be played:
+Namely, your phone will need to be updated to at least iOS 11, but preferably iOS 11.3.1, and Safari must be used for the AR game to be able to run otherwise the following error will be thrown:

 "Webcam Error name: message: WebRTC issue navigator.mediaDevices not present in your browser."

+Additionally, another iOS/Safari quirk we encountered was that the game had to be explicitly opened in Safari, as opposed to jumping into Safari through a third party application such as Slack.

 For everyone on Android, Windows Phone, etc., AR gameplay should occur without difficulty, but don't hesitate to reach out if you run into any difficulties.